simetri-graphics/simetri/docs/topics/shapes.md

 :   Return a copy of the Shape object. **Not just the points but the whole Shape object will be copied.** To copy just the vertices use `vertices_copy = shape.vertices`.

 count(point, proxy=False)
-:   Since all points are unique, count will return either 1 or 0.
-By default it will use exact coordinates for comparison (by using RTOL and ATOL, see the [Numerical Issues] section).
+:   By default it will use exact coordinates for comparison (by using RTOL and ATOL, see the [Numerical Issues] section).
 If the `proxy` argument is set to be True than it will search by using distances.

 *[RTOL]: Relative tolerance for comparing floating point numbers.
 *[ATOL]:  Absolute tolerance for comparing floating point numbers.